knowlab/MEDIQA-2024/README.md

-# MEDIQA-2024 Project Documentation
+# MEDIQA-2024 KnowLab Submission Documentation

-Welcome to the MEDIQA-2024 project repository!
+Welcome to the KnowLab submission repository for MEDIQA-2024.
 We share our approach for addressing the MEDIQA-CORR Shared Tasks (1, 2, and 3) leveraging the capabilities of GPT-4 combined with the Retrieval Augmented Generation (RAG) technique.
 Here's how we've structured our solution:

 ## Methodology Overview